Bachelor of Arts in Accounting

 The bachelor’s in accounting was created to offer you a broad understanding of the accounting discipline.
 When pursuing your accounting degree online, you will start off with the basics, learning the debits and credits.
 Afterwards, you will be introduced to more intermediate topics.
 You will develop analytical, technical, and other practical accounting skills that will be necessary when pursuing a career in accounting.
 The curriculum covers the principles of budgeting, costing, reporting, and accounts analysis.
 Upon completion of your online accounting degree, you will be able to:

-- Demonstrate fundamental accounting principles and procedures
+- Assess fundamental accounting principles and procedures

-- Analyze alternatives to complex accounting problems
+- Evaluate alternatives to complex accounting problems

 - Integrate accounting and finance information in business decision making

-- Analyze the legal, regulatory, and ethical issues in the practice of accounting
+- Analyze the legal, regulatory and ethical issues in the practice of accounting

 Your Courses in Accounting